 A sous chef in a professional restaurant or hotel kitchen is the second in command of the kitchen staff, under the Chef de Cuisine, executive chef, or head chef.
-The French word sous in this terms means under while chef means “chief.”
-The sous chef or “under-chief” is responsible for much of what happens in the kitchen, including direct supervision and coordination of the various station cook or “chef de parties.”
-The sous chef is in command when the head chef is not present.
+The French word sous, in this term, means under, while chef means “chief.”
+The sous chef or “under-chief” is responsible for much of what happens in the kitchen, including direct supervision and coordination of the various station cooks or “chef de parties.”
+He or she is in command when the head chef is not present.

-The executive chef is the person who is ultimately in charge of the kitchen.
+In the modern kitchen brigade, the executive chef is the person who is ultimately in charge of the kitchen.
 He or she decides what will be on the menu and how it should be prepared and presented.
 Most other management responsibilities often fall to the head chef, including ordering inventory and managing the kitchen staff.
-Smaller restaurant may not have a sous chef at all, but only a head chef that conducts the duties of an executive chef and a sous chef.
+A smaller restaurant may not have a sous chef at all, but only a head chef who conducts the duties of an executive chef and a sous chef.

-In some modern restaurants, the executive chef may not run the kitchen on a daily basis but instead appoint a separate “chef de cuisine” to do so.
-In this case, the sous chef may work under the chef de cuisine, making them the third in command instead of the second.
+In some modern restaurants, the executive chef may not run the kitchen on a daily basis but instead appoints a separate “chef de cuisine” to do so.
+When this occurs, the sous chef may work under the chef de cuisine, making them the third in command instead of the second.

 Duties of the Sous Chef